501A-gh/tsuika/README.md

 <script src="https://cdn.jsdelivr.net/gh/501A-Designs/Trim/trimComponents.js" defer></script>
 ```

+Optional:
-You can also insert the Palette CDN which will enable you to easily add color components:
+You can also insert the Palette CDN which will enable you to easily add color via `class`:

 ```html
 <link